Combodo/iTop/readme.txt

 | ExecAsyncTask             | active  | 2013-03-28 10:32:27 | 2013-03-28 10:32:29 |     51 |   0.032 s |
 +---------------------------+---------+---------------------+---------------------+--------+-----------+

 2.4.
-Upgrading from 2.0.0
+Upgrading from 2.0.x
      --------------------
-The version 2.0.1 if fully compatible with 2.0.0.
-Due to the new database table used for storing the definition of cron jobs, you must run the setup when upgrading.
+The version 2.0.2 if fully compatible with 2.0.0 and 2.0.1.
+Due to few database changes, you must run the setup when upgrading (whatever the original version).

 If the location of mysql binaries is in the "path", the setup proposes to perform a full backup of iTop (database + configuration file) using mysqldump.

-Here is how to upgrade, step by step, a 2.0.0 instance of iTop:
+Here is how to upgrade, step by step, a 2.0.x instance of iTop:

 1) Do NOT overwrite the files from the previous version.
 Expand the content of the "web" directory of the new package into a new directory on the web server.